 Personal "on demand" subscriptions (iTunes, Bell, Rogers, Netflix, etc.) cannot be screened in class due to licensing restrictions.
 The terms of the agreement between the subscriber and the subscription service govern whether movies from subscription services can be shown in the classroom.
 If the agreement states that use is limited to 'personal' or 'household' use then classroom use is not permitted.

 Before using an online video in your class it is prudent to ask the following questions:

 MSVU has public performance licenses that allow you to stream content at your events, even if it's not for an educational purpose.
 Audiences must not be charged admission to see the film.

 Also check the Library Catalogue for videos owned by MSVU as they often have performance rights purchased at the time of their acquisition by the Library.

-If you would like to show any video on campus that is not in any of these places, please contact Rodney Tucker in the Library for more help and information.
+If you would like to show any video on campus that is not covered by any of these licenses, please contact Rodney Tucker in the Library for assistance and more information.

 Justin Trudeau Singing Work by Rihanna

 CBC Music (2016 March, 9).
 [Video file].
 Retrieved from https://www.youtube.com/watch?v=yFTA0qHcswk

 Please check our Finding Videos guide for some helpful sources for finding a wide variety of images for presentations and papers.

 Remember to check your rights permissions at all times.
 Images must be properly cited, like any other source.